bhbghghbgb/XiPrtScr/README.md

 > **_NOTE:_**  There are better screenshot capturing tools, this is only made because I couldn't find one that I can use with by xbox controller

 > **_note:_**  I can't find a way to capture the Print Screen key

+> **_note:_**  It will only check state of the first player controller (the first player xbox controller will show the 9-12 o'clock ring as first player)

 ## Requirements